Bobby Wine: Coaching and managerial career

 Wine became a coach almost immediately after his playing days ended.
 He worked with the Phillies from July 1972 through the 1983 season — an era in which the Phils rebounded from cellar-dwellers to National League East Division champions from 1976 through 1978, National League champions in 1980 and 1983 and 1980 World Series champions.

 After the 1979 season, it was reported that Wine was considered for manager of the big league club, a job that eventually was kept by interim manager Dallas Green.
 He remained with the Phillies as bench coach to Dallas Green and was an important factor in the Phillies winning their first ever World Series title in 1980.
 Wine stayed as bench coach until the 1983 season when manager Pat Corrales was fired at mid-season despite the team being in first place.
 Wine, thought by many to be the natural selection to ascend to manager, was not given the job but was in fact let go by the Phillies when general manager Paul Owens took over as manager.

 He then moved to the Braves, serving as a coach in 1985.
 He was the interim manager of the 1985 Braves from August 26 through season's end, replacing the fired Eddie Haas.
 Under Wine, the Braves won 16 and lost 25 (.390) and remained lodged in fifth place in the National League West.
 Wine's last years in uniform were as a New York Mets coach from 1993 to 1996.
 In 1996, he was subjected to a very unusual ejection from a game due to not presenting the lineup card to the umpiring crew on time.
-He has been a major league advance scout for the Braves since.
-A large part of Atlanta's success in its string of division titles in the National League East has been linked to his work in sharing his astute baseball observations directly with longtime Braves' manager Bobby Cox.
+After four seasons as a coach for the New York Mets, he was replaced by Bobby Valentine in 1996.
+The following year, in 1997, Wine returned to the Braves as the advance scout, reporting directly to Braves manager Bobby Cox.
+Cox retired from his position in 2010, with Wine following shortly after.

 Personal life

 Wine lives with his wife, Fran, in Norristown, Pennsylvania.
-His son, Robbie, is a former major league catcher and the former head baseball coach of the Penn State Nittany Lions.
+His son, Robbie Wine, is a former major league catcher for the Houston Astros and the former head baseball coach of the Penn State Nittany Lions.
 Wine was inducted into the Suffolk Sports Hall of Fame on Long Island in the Baseball Category with the Class of 1993.
 In 2007, Wine was inducted into the Pennsylvania Sports Hall of Fame.
 In 2009, his grandson, Cory Wine, was drafted by his former team, the Philadelphia Phillies, in the 38th round of the 2009 Major League Baseball Draft.